docksal/docksal/docs/fin/fin-run-cli.md

 fin run-cli --clean
 ```

-Note: this does not drop the shared `$HOME` volume used for regular `fun run-cli` executions.
+Note: this does not drop the shared `$HOME` volume used for regular `fin run-cli` executions.

 You can wipe the shared `$HOME` volume with: